 Instructions

-- Preheat your oven to 500°F. Line a rimmed baking sheet with foil (for easy cleanup) and fit it with a wire rack.
+- Remove the roast from the fridge an hour before you plan to start cooking it.
+Preheat the oven to 500°F. Line a rimmed baking sheet with foil (for easy cleanup) and fit it with a wire rack.

 - Pat the beef dry with paper towels.
 If one end is thinner, tuck it underneath and tie it with a butcher's twine to ensure the roast cooks evenly.
 You can also ask your butcher to tie it for you.

-- Mix the olive oil and the spices, then use your clean hands to rub the beef all over with the mixture.
+- Mix the olive oil and spices, then use your clean hands to rub the beef all over with the mixture.

-- Transfer the roast to a cutting board.
+- Lower the oven temperature to 350°F. Continue roasting until the thermometer beeps to alert you that the meat is ready, 20-30 more minutes.
+Transfer the roast to a cutting board.
 Loosely cover it with foil and allow it to rest for 30 minutes.

 - Gently remove the butcher twine (you can cut it with kitchen scissors and then gently pull it out of the meat), slice, and serve.